-The best tip to romanticize your life: Be here, now.
+The best tip to romanticize your life: Be Present

 As it turns out - offline is the new luxury.